-Giant Joro spiders could take over East Coast, scientists warn
+Giant Joro spiders could take over east coast, scientists warn

 Related video: How to keep spiders out of your house

-A giant spider from East Asia that has invaded Georgia may soon dominate the entire East Coast.
+A giant spider from East Asia that has invaded Georgia may soon dominate the entire US east coast.

 The Joro spider – with legs spanning three inches, about the diameter of a soup can – has unnerved some homeowners in Georgia who have encountered its huge, golden webs.

-The spiders arrived in Georgia likely sometime in 2013 or 2014, which is when scientists first began noting sightings of the creatures.
+Native to Korea, China, Taiwan and Japan, the spiders probably arrived in Georgia sometime in 2013 or 2014, which is when scientists first began noting sightings.

-A new study in Physiological Entomology theorised that the Joro will likely dominate the East Coast thanks to some evolutionary traits making them both hearty and mobile.
+A new study in Physiological Entomology theorised that the Joro is likely to dominate the east coast thanks to some evolutionary traits making them both hearty and mobile.

-According to researchers, the spiders likely hitched a ride to Georgia on a cargo ship.
-Without natural enemies, the spiders managed to reproduce rapidly, eventually blanketing the state in golden webs and freaking out Georgians.
+According to researchers, the spiders probably hitched a ride to Georgia on a cargo ship.
+Without natural enemies, they managed to reproduce rapidly, eventually blanketing the state in golden webs and freaking out Georgians.

-Researchers believe the spider will likely spread throughout the East Coast and the South, as it has shown some resilience to cold temperatures and has the ability to travel by using its webs like a balloon or a parachute to sail on the wind.
+Researchers believe the spider is likely to spread throughout the east coast and the south, as it has shown some resilience to cold temperatures and has the ability to travel by using its webs like a balloon or a parachute to sail on the wind.
 Using this method the spiders can actually travel between 50 to 100 miles.

 Despite their ability to windsail around the country, researchers believe that humans will inadvertently continue to spread the spiders throughout the eastern part of the US.